moacyr-catani/node-package-callback-handler/README.md

 **`getErrors()`**
 Get an array with all errors returned from function executions.

 Errors returned by functions will be wrapped in a `CBException` object.
-You can get the function that originated the error checking the `details` property of the exception, which will provide position (`callIndex`) and alias, if provided (`callAlias`) for the faulty structure:
+You can get the function that originated the error checking the `details` property of the exception, which will provide position (`callIndex`) and alias (`callAlias`, if provided) for the faulty structure:
 ```ts
 ...
 const errors: CBException[] = result.getErrors();